mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 ~ Richard Feynman

-In this blogpost we will make use of `cats.effect.Ref`, `cats.effect.IO` and `http4s` to build an application layer load balancer.
+In this article we will make use of `cats.effect.Ref`, `cats.effect.IO` and `http4s` to build an application layer load balancer.

-Load balancer usually sits in front of a few servers and forwards the HTTP requests to them based on some algorithm.
-The goal of load balancer is to basically "balance the load" by distributing it to the available backends.
+A load balancer usually sits in front of a few servers and forwards the HTTP requests to them based on some algorithm.
+The goal of a load balancer is to "balance the load" by distributing it to the available backends.

 There are different algorithms that can be used to achieve this goal, in this case we're going to be using Round Robin algorithm.

-Our load balancer must be featuring the following characteristics:
+Our load balancer must:
-- Being effective in distributing requests to the backends (Round Robin Algorithm)
+- be effective in distributing requests to the backends (Round Robin Algorithm)
-- Making sure that requests are forwarded only to the available backends (Reliability)
+- make sure that requests are forwarded only to the available backends (Reliability)
-- Managing the state safely while the backends die and come back online (Periodic health checks)
+- manage the state safely while the backends die and come back online (Periodic health checks)

 In practice, every non-trivial application should have:
 - `domain` - data models which describe the domain